COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

     2. Symbols are capitalised according to crystallographic convention (e.g. Uij).
     3. Initialisms are capitalised (e.g. CSD, IT for International Tables).
-12. Enumerated values for case-insensitive data items should be output with a leading capital letter.
+12. Enumerated values for case-insensitive data items should be output with a leading capital letter unless convention dictates otherwise.
+Currently only unit codes allow lowercase leading letters.
+13. Values of attributes drawn from enumerated states should be capitalised in the same way as the definition of that attribute.
-13. Function names defined in DDLm Function categories are CamelCased.
+14. Function names defined in DDLm Function categories are CamelCased.

 ### 2.2 Lists